haveyouwantto/VITSClient/README.md

 ## Usage

 The first time you launch the app, you need to tap the "Settings" button and enter the API address.
-After that, tap the "Reload" button to load the available voices from the server.
+After that, tap the "Reconnect" button to load the available voices from the server.

 The main screen of the app is used for testing whether the TTS server is working correctly.
 You can enter some text and click the "Speak" button to have the TTS server generate audio for the text.